Devil Doll (film): Legacy

-The film was also shown on the 27 February 2021 episode of Svengoolie.
+The film was also shown on the 27 February 2021 and 29 November 2025 episodes of Svengoolie.

 Mystery Science Theater 3000

 Devil Doll was featured in episode #818 of Mystery Science Theater 3000, which premiered on the Sci-Fi Channel on October 4, 1997.
 Series writer Paul Chaplin says the movie has a "real darkness", as in "You can't see a thing."
 He also mocks the character of Mark English, "another fine example of our heroes who get themselves into a scrape and then stumble out of it completely by accident."

-In his ranking of MST3Ks first twelve seasons' episodes, Paste writer Jim Vorel placed the episode close the middle, putting it at #107 (Note: Ranking based on 197 episodes as of 2018.).
+In his ranking of MST3Ks first twelve national seasons' episodes, Paste writer Jim Vorel placed the episode close the middle, putting it at #107 (Note: Ranking based on 197 nationally-aired episodes as of 2018.).
 Vorel writes Devil Doll is a "dark, grimy, truly meanspirited film" that "takes a Twilight Zone-esque premise about a ventriloquist and his possibly living doll and fills it with crankiness."
 The movie's ugliness brings the episode down, despite very strong contributions from Mike and the 'bots.
 Other critics have a higher opinion of the episode; writer Courtney Enlow, in an article for Vulture, listed Devil Doll as one of the series 25 essential episodes.
 Gavin Johnson, writing for Den of Geek, listed the movie as one of top 10 horror episodes of the series, claiming Devil Doll is "one of those old movies that could have been decent with another draft and – radical thought – any form of charisma."

 The MST3K version of the film was included as part of the Mystery Science Theater 3000, Volume XIX DVD collection, released by Shout!
 Factory on November 9, 2010.
 Special features with the film include an interview with the movie's producer, "The Puppet Master: Richard Gordon on Devil Doll," and the movie's theatrical trailer.
 The other episodes in the four-disc set include Robot Monster (#107), Bride of the Monster (#423), and Devil Fish (#911).